LAujust/EPTools/README.md

 ## Requirements

-Heasoft should be installed, and the path of PyXspec need to be correctly e
+Heasoft should be installed, and the path of PyXspec need to be correctly added.

 ## Quick Start

-After installed `EPTools`, you can easily process WXT data by using `EPTools.TA_quick` function to obtain basic lightcurve, spectrum and fitting of specified source:
+After installed `EPTools`, you can easily process WXT data by using `EPTools.TA_quick` function to obtain basic lightcurve, spectrum and fitting of specified source for TA:

 ```
 import EPTools